Chartability/POUR-CAF/README.md

 Chartability’s insistence on a scale (instead of a state) of accessibility requires that designers and creators consider their choices carefully: they must be willing to argue that lack of scope, time, or research or perhaps a unique consideration led to a given failure.
 No failure should be left unconsidered.

 ### Outcomes
-Chartability is an auditing tool that not only highlights failures for remediation, but also encourages healthy design critique and critical design discourse related to accessibility.
+Chartability is a set of heuristic tests that not only highlights failures for remediation, but also encourages healthy design critique and critical design discourse related to accessibility.
 Because excellence in accessibility is never a finished state, the outcome of a Chartability audit is less about arriving at accessibility and more about working towards an accessible experience.

+A good audit is not about encouraging someone for being successful: a good audit finds failures and flaws.

 ### Perceivable Failures
 User must be able to easily identify content using their senses: sight, sound, and touch.